dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 Before we can entitle an API, we need the *Service Manager* to create the plan.

-> Note: If you are using the *PM Demo* environment, you can skip this step and just choose *Developer Plan* when you entitle the API.
+> Note: If you are using the *Demo/Training* environment, you can skip this step and just choose *Developer Plan* when you entitle the API.
 You of course can create your own plan, but you would need to make sure you provide the sequence like you do with API names, etc.

 Follow [Creating a Plan](../../tutorials/manage/plans/create_plan) to create a new Plan for your APIs.